Yes! We’re proud to be one of the first online platforms recognized by CASEL.

 Students can maintain access to their Base account as long as their school or mental health facility maintains a BASE membership.
 If a student changes schools, their new school can re-activate their account to continue their development.

 Of course, there are caveats.
 If a school requests that student data be destroyed, we will comply as we are bound to all state and federal laws regarding the handling of student data.

 Yes.
 We offer on-site training and ongoing support via phone or email.

-Our modules are written to accommodate age appropriate reading levels and can be used by elementary, middle school, and high school students.
+Our modules are written to accommodate age-appropriate reading levels and can be used by elementary, middle school, and high school students.
 Our modules are also appropriate for students during their first year of college.
 Again, we adhere to all federal and state laws regarding student privacy and data security.
-Students under the age of 13 must obtain parental consent before taking one of our modules.
+Students under the age of 13 must obtain parental consent before beginning one of our modules.